Birmingham 2022 Festival presents a Women & Theatre production

 Developed from local research, the piece explores broad themes about women and girls’ lives and aspirations, both on and off the pitch.

-Each day of this 4-day Cricket Match takes place in a different outdoor location with final performances of the whole series at Midlands Arts Centre.
+Structured as a 4-day cricket match, live productions of each day took place at different outdoor locations with final performances of the whole series taking place at Midlands Arts Centre.

 Selwyn Road Playing Fields, Edgbaston Reservoir, Sunday 15 May 2022